lijiang1999/simulation-of-laboratory-variables-using-Multivariate-Gaussian-approach/README.md

 4. put the mask of missing from the realworld dataframe on simulated dataframe
 5. comparing the distribution and correlation of real world and simulated data with the same mask

+## Files included
-R code deposit at "05022022_simulation_gnesis.R" simulated data with mask on deposit at "dffinal_repeat_select_widformat_t0_masked_test_1st_version2.RData" in version 2.
+1. R code deposit at "05022022_simulation_gnesis.R"
+2. simulated data with mask on deposit at "dffinal_repeat_select_widformat_t0_masked_test_1st_version2.RData" in version 2.
+3. simulated data without mask on deposit at "dffinal_repeat_select_widformat_t0.RData" in version 2.
+4. The correponding .csv file are also available with the same prefix.